 BSCB Annual Conference 2019

-This year the Bristol Safeguarding Children Boards Annual Conference is titled “Child Sexual Abuse within Families: improving our response, and working towards prevention" It will take place on Thursday 6th June at M Shed, Bristol.
+“Child Sexual Abuse within Families: improving our response, and working towards prevention" took place on Thursday 6th June 2019 at the MShed, Bristol.

 Safeguarding Disabled Children Conference, March 2019

 Bristol and South Gloucestershire Safeguarding Children Boards held a joint conference on Tuesday 19th March 2019.

 The day included a keynote speech by Juliette Francis from In-Trac Training and Consultancy about learning from Serious Case Reviews involving disabled children, the voices of children and young people, parents and carers and a variety of workshops including Makaton Safeguarding, Signs of Safety and Online Safety.

 Adverse Childhood Experiences, or ACEs, are stressful events or experiences that occur in childhood.
 Studies have found that as the number of ACEs increased in the population studied, so did the risk of experiencing a range of health conditions in adulthood.

 Bristol is an ACE aware city and held a conference on ACEs in January 2019.
 Presentations can be viewed here: